awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.GetTableInfo.md

 ## SQL<a name="SQLtoNoSQL.GetTableInfo.SQL"></a>

-Most relational database management system \(RDBMS\) allow you to describe a table's structure—columns, data types, primary key definition, and so on\.
+Most relational database management systems \(RDBMSs\) allow you to describe a table's structure—columns, data types, primary key definition, and so on\.
 There is no standard way to do this in SQL\.
 However, many database systems provide a `DESCRIBE` command\.
 Here is an example from MySQL:

 ```
 DESCRIBE Music;